-Committee Date April 8, 2024 Submitting Department Planning Services Contact Name Maren Murphy Contact Email & Phone mmurphy@spokanecity.org Council Sponsor(s) CMs Klitzke, Zappone, and Bingle Select Agenda Item Type ☐ Consent ☐ Discussion Time Requested: Agenda Item Name Climate Planning - Approval of Consultant Contract for Climate Planning - Phase 1 Proposed Council Action ☑ Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financial information Planning Staff have submitted a packet for City Council consideration to initiate Climate Planning - Phase 1, including the following items: Climate Planning - SBO for Planning Services to Accept Commerce Grant Funds Climate Planning - Resolution to Initiate Climate Planning under the Comprehensive Plan Periodic Update Climate Planning - Approval of Consultant Contract for Climate Planning - Phase 1 This briefing paper is 3 of 3 for climate planning.
+Committee Date April 8, 2024 Submitting Department Planning Services Contact Name Maren Murphy Contact Email & Phone mmurphy@spokanecity.org Council Sponsor(s) CMs Klitzke and Zappone Select Agenda Item Typ e ⊠ Consent □ Discussion Time Requested: Agenda Item Name Climate Planning - Approval of Consultant Contract for Climate Planning - Phase 1 Proposed Council Action Approval to proceed to Legislative Agenda ☐ Information Only use the Fiscal Impact box below for relevant financia information Grant Funds 2.
+Climate Planning - Resolution to Initiate Climate Planning under the Comprehensive Plan Periodic Update 3.
+Climate Planning - Approval of Consultant Contract for Climate Planning - Phase 1 This briefing paper is 3 of 3 for climate planning.
 The WA Legislature passed and signed into law HB 1181 in 2023 that adds a climate goal to the Growth Management Act (GMA) and requires local comprehensive plans to have a climate element with a focus on resilience and greenhouse gas emissions mitigation.
 The City initiated the Request for Qualifications and selected a consultant team for Phase 1.
 This is a contract between City of Spokane Planning Services and BERK Consulting, Inc. for climate impact and resiliency planning under the comprehensive plan periodic update.
 Phase 1 includes community engagement, climate impacts analysis, policy gap analysis, and climate risk and vulnerability assessment with a focus on equity and climate justice.
 WA Commerce has made available funding for climate planning for the 2023-2025 biennium, with the City of Spokane eligible for \$700,000 in legislative appropriation for climate planning through 2029 as part of the WA Climate Commitment Act.
 City Council accepted \$420,000 in Commerce grant funds for Phase 1 of climate planning on February 26, 2024 (RES 2024-0142).
-Fiscal Impact , , , , , , , , , , , , , , , , , , , , Approved in current year budget? ☐ Yes ☒ No ☐ N/A Total Cost: \$420,000 Current year cost: \$420,000 Subsequent year(s) cost: Narrative: No match required; grant is deliverable based. · e-time Recurring N/A c and in Accounting in 1477.
+Fiscal Impact Approved in current year budget? ☐ Yes ☒ No ☐ N/A Total Cost: \$420,000 Current year cost: \$420,000 Subsequent year(s) cost: Narrative: No match required; grant is deliverable based.
+Funding Source ☒ One-time ☐ Recurring ☐ N/A

 Specify funding source: Grant Is this funding source sustainable for future years, months, etc?
-Funding for 2023-2025 Biennium Expense Occurrence ⊠ One-time \square Recurring □ N/A Other budget impacts: (revenue generating, match requirements, etc.) N/A
+Funding for 2023-2025 Biennium Expense Occurrence ⊠ One-time ☐ Recurring □ N/A Other budget impacts: (revenue generating, match requirements, etc.) N/A